her-mirror/Agent-Aara/docs/appendices/glossary.md

 ### P

 **PCOS (Polycystic Ovary Syndrome)**
-: A hormonal disorder affecting women of reproductive age, one of Ara's specialized health topics.
+: A hormonal disorder affecting women of reproductive age, one of Aara's specialized health topics.

 ### R